-- 314 Modern Physics (4:3-3) (Prerequisites: 202 and Math 202 or permission of department) S. Introduction to relativity and the quantum theory including their historical background, the experimental basis of these theories, and applications to atomic and molecular structure. - 315 Special Topics in Modern Physics (3) (Prerequisite: 314) AS.
+- 312 Lasers and Optics (4:3-3) (Prerequisite: 202 or 216.
+Corequisite: Mathematics 201 or permission of department) AS.
+Introduction to lasers and optics.
+Laser topics include laser emission, holography, fiber optics, laser spectroscopy, and laser applications.
+Optics topics include geometrical and physical optics with an emphasis on the wave properties of light, such as diffraction, interference, and polarization.
+Students will operate many types of lasers, including a diode laser, helium-neon laser, nitrogen laser, Nd:YAG laser, and dye laser. - 314 Modern Physics (4:3-3) (Prerequisites: 202 and Math 202 or permission of department) S. Introduction to relativity and the quantum theory including their historical background, the experimental basis of these theories, and applications to atomic and molecular structure. - 315 Special Topics in Modern Physics (3) (Prerequisite: 314) AS.
 Topics to be covered will be chosen from a variety of fields of physics: elementary particle physics, solid state physics, statistical physics, astrophysics and general relativity, cosmology, molecular structure, Gauge field theories, and the four vector formulation of special relativity.
 Topics chosen will depend upon student interest, but it is intended that several topics will be introduced in any given course. - 316 Nuclear Physics (4:3-3) (Prerequisite: 314 or permission of department) F. Topics include: natural and artificial radioactivity, nuclear reactions, nuclear models and structure, particle accelerators and detectors, neutron physics and reactors, and an introduction to elementary particles. - 318 Environmental Radiation Physics (3) (Prerequisite: 202 or 216) F. Introduction to the sources and characterization of radiation, the properties of radioactive materials and the effects of radiation and radioactive materials on the environment. - 320 Computational Statistical and Thermal Physics (3) (Prerequisites: 220, 301, 314, Math 203, and a programming course [CS 190 or 226 or Math 213] or permission of the department) S. Analysis of the properties of many-particle systems at finite temperature using both analytical and numerical methods.
 Topics include heat, work, temperature, pressure, entropy, the laws of thermodynamics, engines, refrigerators, phases of matter, and phase transitions.
 These macroscopic phenomena will be described from a microscopic perspective using basic probability concepts, Monte Carlo and Molecular Dynamics methods, statistical ensembles, classical and quantum distribution functions, the partition function, and free energy. - 397 Research in Physics (3), (2), or (1) (Prerequisite: Permission of department) F, S, SU.
 In conjunction with a physics faculty advisor, each student will complete one or more research projects in physics, health physics or astronomy.
 The projects are developed as a result of consultation between the student and the advisor.
 Students will be expected to complete a written report and give an oral presentation.
 A maximum of four credit hours may be earned towards graduation. - 401 Quantum Mechanics (3) (Prerequisites: 220 and 314 or permission of department) AS.
 Methods of quantum theory including quantum state vectors, operators, eigenvalue equations, and expectation values.
 The Schrodinger Equation and applications to quantum spins, bound particles, free particles, and scattering.
 Three-dimensional problems including the hydrogen atom.
 Perturbation theory and its application to atoms and molecules.
 Modern applications of quantum mechanics such as quantum cryptography, quantum computing, and magnetic resonance. - 406 Advanced Computational Physics (3) (Prerequisites: 220, 301, 302, 314, Math 301, and a programming course (CS 190 or 226 or Math 213) or permission of department) F. A survey of advanced topics in computational physics including chaotic motion, mechanical and electromagnetic waves, diffusion, and fluid dynamics.
 Problems are solved using numerical methods involving ordinary and partial differential equations, linear algebra, and fast Fourier transforms.
-High-performance computing techniques are introduced to solve problems using multi-core and many-core computer architectures. - 410 Advanced Laboratory in Physics (1:3) (Prerequisite: 220, 314 and permission of department) AF.
-Students will learn experimental skills in physics by performing advanced undergraduate physics experiments that involve laser spectroscopy, interferometry, resonance, Fourier methods, digital oscilloscopes, and single photon tests of quantum mechanics.
-Students will learn methods for communicating scientific results in the form of formal laboratory reports, including the appropriate scientific content, style, format, clarity, and analysis.
-Students will also learn oral presentation skills by preparing and delivering an oral presentation on one of the advanced undergraduate physics experiments.
+High-performance computing techniques are introduced to solve problems using multi-core and many-core computer architectures.